 Please see the EHSO Lab Safety Plan how to identify a hazardous chemical and dispose of hazardous chemical bottles according to the Lab Safety Plan.*the only acceptable bottle to recycle that contained a flammable substance is ethanol.

 Some chemicals can be neutralized into non-hazardous components before disposal in order to eliminate unnecessary hazardous waste incineration pollution.
 Check the EHSO website for complete details about neutralizing chemicals.
-Common chemicals that can be neutralized in the lab include formaldehyde, and acids and bases, ethidium bromide alternatives are strongly encouraged as that chemical is a well-documented carcinogen and use should be avoided at all costs.
+Common chemicals that can be neutralized in the lab include formaldehyde, and acids and bases.
+Ethidium bromide (EtBr) can be neutralized before disposal, however alternatives are strongly encouraged to use instead since EtBr is a well-documented carcinogen and use should be avoided at all costs.